 2. Ich Disease

 The presence of Ich causes white spots to appear all over your guppy’s body.
-In the result of an ectoparasite, your guppy will tell you that Ich is to blame for its white spots by repeatedly rubbing against the hard objects in its tank.
+As a result of an ectoparasite, your guppy will tell you that Ich is to blame for its white spots by repeatedly rubbing against the hard objects in its tank.

 The condition causes itching, and your guppies will behave just as humans do.
 The issue becomes more severe once the guppy is rubbing against sharp edges.
 That could rip its fins and lead to fin rot.
 Fortunately, this illness can be treated if you act quickly.